 Another study found that giving diabetic rats an aqueous extract of Foeniculum vulgare raised their HbA1c levels from 11.09 + 0.56 mg/dl to 6.26 + 0.2 mg/dl and reduced their hyperglycemia from 339.3+ 0.48 mg/dl to 101.4+ 0.34 mg/dl.
 Additionally, the extract raised HDL levels while lowering total cholesterol, triglycerides, LDL, and VLDL levels.
 All of the assessed parameters were regulated to levels observed in control rats by oral administration of 300 mg/kg extract improved the pathological alterations in their liver and kidney as well [5].
-In a current study, treating male albino rats with streptozotocin-induced diabetes with Foeniculum vulgare showed antidiabetic action and would be worth considering for more drug development testing.
+In a current study, treating male albino rats with streptozotocin-induced diabetes with Foeniculum vulgare showed antidiabetic action and would be worth considering for further drug development testing.

 The effects of giving diabetic rats fennel essential oil topically and orally were assessed and compared in a different investigation.
 A gas chromatography–mass spectrometry (GC-MS) investigation was used to identify the 18 chemicals present in fennel essential oil.
 Fenchone (24.5%) and trans-anethole (64.6%) were the main constituents.
 The rats' glycaemic levels were dramatically lowered (p < 0.05) following a four-week therapy with fennel essential oil, according to the in vivo investigation.
-Additionally, there were no distinctions between the two administration routes.
-[62]
+Additionally, there were no distinctions between the two administration routes [62].

 Anti-inflammatory activity

-Among the pharmacological properties of the fennel plant one of is its anti-inflammatory activity.
-Researches have shown that fennel methanol extract possesses significant anti-inflammatory effects.
+Among the pharmacological properties of the fennel plant, one of is its anti-inflammatory activity.
+Research has shown that fennel methanol extract possesses significant anti-inflammatory effects.
 When administered orally, fennel fruit methanol extract inhibits type 4 allergic responses and acute and subacute inflammatory conditions.
 It also decreases the activity of catalase (CAT) and superoxide dismutase (SOD), while significantly increasing plasma HDL cholesterol levels.
 Additionally, it reduces malondialdehyde (MDA) levels, a marker of lipid peroxidation.
 These results indicate that fennel fruit methanol extract effectively alleviates inflammation.
 Studies further confirmed that methanol extract from fennel seeds has potent anti-inflammatory properties.
 F. vulgare FME may help lower the risk of diseases associated with inflammation [14].
 The volatile oils of cumin and fennel inhibited neutrophil activation, suggesting their potential therapeutic use in treating neutrophilic inflammatory disorders [35].
 Fennel seed extract may play a promising role in treating inflammatory bowel disease (IBD) due to its protective effects on barrier function and its influence on inflammatory proteins.
 [17]

 Antifungal activities

-Fennel extract has some antifungal properties effectively against various fungi, including dermatophytes, Aspergillus species, and Candida albicans.
+Fennel extract has some antifungal properties effective against various fungi, including dermatophytes, Aspergillus species, and Candida albicans.
 It showed resistance to the antifungal effects of certain herbs against Aspergillus niger and Fusarium oxysporum, fungi commonly found in food waste, with minimum inhibitory concentrations (MIC) of 750 and 250 micrograms per milliliter, respectively [1].
 Research indicates that a phenylpropanoid derivative from fennel stalks has antibacterial properties effective against Aspergillus niger, Bacillus subtilis, and Cladosporium cladosporioides.
 Scopoletin, a coumarin derivative, also exhibited antibacterial activity against these microorganisms, though it was less potent than dillapional [70].
 Studies on fennel essence’s antifungal effects on Sclerotinia sclerotiorum revealed its efficacy, with treated peritoneal macrophages producing higher levels of nitric oxide and reactive oxygen species compared to the control group.
 The treated macrophages exhibited stronger anti-fungal effects against Sclerotinia sclerotiorum at doses of 10 and 20 mg/ml.
 Anethole, a chemical component of fennel extract, was identified as having the most potent antifungal activity [48].

-Anti -microbial activities
+Anti-microbial activities